 - a cooked meal provided daily, and ingredients made available for a continental breakfast and light lunch, as well as tea, coffee and fresh fruit throughout the day.

 - modern shared facilities compromising kitchen, laundry, dining room, lounge and garden area.

-- the services of a Village support person five hours a day (from 2.00 pm - 7.00 pm, seven days a week) who will prepare a hot daily meal, undertake cleaning of the communal areas, and will be responsible for the general day-to-day operation of the House.
+- the services of a House Supervisor five hours a day (from 2.00 pm - 7.00 pm, seven days a week) who will prepare a hot daily meal, undertake cleaning of the communal areas, and will be responsible for the general day-to-day operation of the House.

 - onsite parking and a mobility scooter store with charging facilities and luggage box room.

 - maintenance and infrastructure services provided by the Village Manager at Selwyn Village.